dotnet/docs/docs/architecture/dapr-for-net-developers/publish-subscribe.md

 ---
-title: The Dapr Publish/Subscribe building block
+title: The Dapr publish & subscribe building block
-description: A description of the Dapr Publish/Subscribe building-block and how to apply it
+description: A description of the Dapr publish & subscribe building-block and how to apply it
 author: edwinvw
-ms.date: 12/30/2020
+ms.date: 02/07/2021
 ---

-# The Publish/Subscribe building block
+# The Dapr publish & subscribe building block

 The [Publish-Subscribe pattern](https://docs.microsoft.com/azure/architecture/patterns/publisher-subscriber) (often referred to as "pub/sub") is a well-known and widely used messaging pattern.
 Architects commonly embrace it in distributed applications.
 However, the plumbing to implement it can be complex.
 There are often subtle feature differences across different messaging products.
 Dapr offers a building block that significantly simplifies implementing pub/sub functionality.